rossrobino/domco/apps/docs/src/server/content/tutorial.md

 If you are using an [adapter](/deploy#adapters), these static files will be served in front of your request handler.
 So when an `index.html` file is found for the route, it is served directly without hitting your handler.

-## Manipulating HTML Strings

-You might often find yourself modifying a string of HTML on the server. domco provides a helper [`Injector`](/api-reference#injector) class to inject tags into an HTML string where you need them.
-This class is useful to inject server rendered content into an HTML page.

 ## That's It!

 domco has a minimal API surface area and tries to get out of your way during development.